Table of Contents Show

-In 1953, the no. 2 record on charts was “Your Cheating Heart” by Hank Williams.
+In 1953, the no. 2 record on the charts was “Your Cheating Heart” by Hank Williams.
 The record on no. 3 record was “Hound Dog” by Big Mama Thornton, and on the 4th spot was “Shake a Hand” by Faye Adams.
 “Shake a Hand” remained a song that Bruce Springsteen performed for several years.

 In 1955, the no.1 record was “Tweedle Dee” by Lavern Baker.
-The record on third no was “I Got a Woman” by Ray Charles.
+The record on the third no was “I Got a Woman” by Ray Charles.
 The record no. 6 record was “I’m a Man” by Bo Diddley, and the number 10 record was “Baby, Let’s Play House” by Elvis Presley.
-This potentially was the year where rock and roll found its way into the teen culture.
+This potentially was the year rock and roll found their way into the teen culture.

 6. Cultural Collision and Lasting Impact

 Many migrated past slaves, and their descendants moved to major urban cities like St. Louis, New York, Detroit, Chicago, Cleveland, Buffalo, and Memphis.
 This meant that black and white people lived together as middle-class families in closer proximity than ever before.

 As a result, they started listening to each other’s music and following their fashions.
 Radio giants that made both white and black forms of music available to both rock and roll band fans helped aid what is now known as a cultural collision.

 Sensitive topics like sex that had a stigma to be talked about began appearing in rock and roll lyrics.
 This kind of new music tried to break the boundaries and helped express emotions that people always felt never expressed.
 There was an awakening in the American youth culture.

 Whatever be said, the rock and roll movement was single-handedly able to break a century-old cultural barrier.